Days to Expiry — Option Selling Analyzer logo

 What's the best tool for tracking covered calls?

 Start with a simple spreadsheet (ticker, entry price, call strike, premium, DTE, status).
 Upgrade to specialized software when you exceed 10-15 positions or spend more than 2 hours weekly on tracking.
-Our platform automates this for IBKR users.
+For IBKR users, automated portfolio analytics can eliminate manual tracking entirely.

 Related Articles